|Land Package:||11,319 hectares|

 (Complete details of the reserve and resource estimate are available in the NI 43-101 technical report - please click here)

 The Company's Cusi Mine is located in Chihuahua State, Mexico some 135 kilometres from Chihuahua City.
 The Property encompasses 60 concessions covering 11,319 hectares that include 12 inactive mines, each located on a mineralized structure, and which lie within 40 kilometres of the Company's Malpaso Mill.
 The Promontorio and Santa Eduwiges are currently providing most of the ore to the mill.

-Although commercial production was declared in January 2013, the Cusi mine is still considered to be in the development stage as the majority of the production comes from development rock.
-The Company`s goal to reach 600 tonnes per day of production was achieved in late 2014.
+Although commercial production was declared in January 2013, the Cusi Mine is still considered to be in the development stage as the majority of the production comes from development rock.
+Mill throughput at the Company`s Malpaso plant in 2014 increased from 325 to 510 tpd and is on track to achieve 600 tpd in 20154.
 The Company has hired a third party consultant to complete a pre-feasibility study on the Cusi Mine and Malpaso Mill to allow a declaration of reserves for the first time and to comlete an economic analysis of building a new on-site processing plant.

 The Cusi Mine is located within the municipality of Cusihuiriachic in the central portion of Chihuahua State, Mexico.
 Climate is conducive for year round mining operations.
 The mine area encompasses 11,657 hectares over a range of elevation of 1,950 to 2,460 masl in the Sierra Madre Occidental Mountain Range.
 The shaft of the Promontorio Mine is located at UTM 3,125,854 m N 319,019 m E in the 13R UTM grid in WGS84 ellipsoid.

 The Cusi Mine is accessed 135 km by road from the City of Chihuahua, Mexico via Federal Highway No. 16 for 105 km to Cuauhtémoc, and then south along a paved road to the village of Cusihuiriachic, where the Cusi Property is located.